FelixKratz/JupyterApp-mac/README.md

 ## Prerequisites
 To install jupyter please follow the guide on https://jupyter.org/install.
 For this application to work jupyter must be accessible in a default interactive login shell (you can test this by opening a fresh terminal and typing: jupyter --version, you should get a list of components and versions).

 ## Functionalities
 ### Finder Integration: Use the finder to start a new jupyter server: <br>
 ![Image](Images/FinderIntegration.png) <br>
+"Double Click" on a .ipynb file will open a notebook server on this file. <br>
-If used on a folder this will, by default, open a new jupyter lab server with its root at the folder path.
+"Right Click -> Jupyter here" on a folder will, by default, open a new jupyter lab server with its root at the folder path.<br>
 If used on a file this will, by default, open a server with its root at the folder in which the file is located. <br>
-The default behaviour can be customized in the Preferences to open a jupyter notebook server instead. <br> <br>
+The default behaviour can be customised in the Preferences to open a jupyter notebook server instead. <br> <br>

 ### Tabbed View and Multi Window Support <br>
 ![Image](Images/TabbedViews.png) <br>